 So the next mile is one of boulder-hopping.
 Sometimes the boulders were of stepping size, other times, they were so enormous, you had to clamber around them to find your way.
 Up and down and across, then up and down and across again.
 Endless.
 We crossed a couple of boulder type ribs that descended from cliffs above that drop down off of Peak N, looming above us.
 Then, we could finally turn west and begin heading up the basin.
 On the map we provide, there are three "waypoints."
 These were not obtained by actual field measurements but were approximated from Google Earth.
 They may help you get to the right place, or perhaps before beginning this hike, study GE on your own and obtain your own waypoints.
 Heading west up the drainage the boulders were not quite as large.
 We even found some tundra to walk on at times.
 Three hours and about 2.5 miles in from Lost Lake, we took a break, sitting on some large boulders on the edge of some actual tundra and a tundra-covered talus slope that descended from the south ridge of Peak N. Finally, the difficulties would relent some, but getting to this summit, is still not all that easy from here.

 Head NW up the tundra-covered talus slope, gaining several hundred feet easily.
 But higher up, the tundra gives way to scree.
 To the right is a prominent spire and rock wall.
 To the left, there are ramps and large, sloping slabs of exposed rock.
 We headed up the ramps and found the slope steeper than it appeared from below.
 We were into 3rd class scrambling at a couple of spots and had to ascend carefully, so as not to put a rock down on each other.
 Above the slabs, we were able to walk on up on talus and gained the final stretch of ridge to the summit.
 Walking over embedded rocks and tundra, in another 5 – 10 minutes, you may finally stand on the summit of Peak N. It took us 6:10 to arrive here.
 Whew!
 Time for a long break.
 Fortunately, for us the weather was holding nicely.
 The views are great too.
-You can gaze our across the Blue River valley and look down upon Green Mountain Reservoir.
+You can gaze out across the Blue River valley and look down upon Green Mountain Reservoir.

-One or two other trip reports we had read indicated that descending the north ridge of Peak N and then trying to follow it back to Lost Lake would take one through difficult boulder fields and rocks of various kinds.
+One or two other trip reports we had read indicated that descending the north ridge of Peak N and then trying to follow it back to Lost Lake would take one through tediously long and difficult boulder fields and rocks of various kinds.
 That was discouraging to know, but what we had come through was probably not any better.
 In either case, we decided to leave that north ridge for others to contend with and instead, return as we had come – that seeming to be the safest option.
 As best we could, we tried to retrace our route back down to Lost Lake.
 This is difficult to do however, when you only have one spot where you can even get a view of the lake to help orient yourself.
 If there’s a good time and place for GPS, this hike is it, but using it too literally might just take you right back over difficulties that you might want to avoid on the trip back.
 So pick your poison.
 Either way, you still have to bushwhack through beetle-kill forest.
 We suggest heading for the coordinate that would place you at the north end of the marsh-meadow where the trail to Lost Lake crosses just east of the lake.
 Following that coordinate setting will help keep you on course as you navigate the beetle-kill forest on the way back.
 There was only one time we had enough of a view to see Lost Lake and orient ourselves.
 We did not have GPS at this time.

 From that one view of Lost Lake, after having crossed all the boulder fields, we entered the forest again and began the downward bushwhack.
 I think that overall, we stayed a little east of our ascent route, but several times as we hiked back, we debated about whether or not we were heading in a direction that would bring us out on the west or east side of Lost Lake, and we made repeated course corrections.
 There was one particular stretch of downhill that was so steep, our ice axes were of great use and we had to side-step down through dense trees.
 Then we picked up a little stream and decided it might be the one that drains into the marsh, just east of the lake.
 That turned out to be a correct assessment, but once we arrived at the southern end of the marsh, the troubles are not over.
 Yes – you can hike now away from the beetle-kill forest, but in the tall, grassy meadows, there were areas of marsh to avoid and all kinds of hidden, fallen logs.
 We tried as best we could, to stay on the edge of the marsh and the forest.
 It took longer than expected to cross this last half mile, but we eventually reconnected with the trail into Lost Lake, right about where we had almost lost it when hiking in that morning.